Casa del Molino

 Great Things to Do Near Casa del Molino

-and take in the marvellous views over the Ria of Pontevedra towards the Morrazo Peninsular.
+Take in the marvellous views over the Ria of Pontevedra towards the Morrazo Peninsula.

 All you need to know about cultivation, history and processing of the Albariño wine.
 Combine with a visit to a bodega - there are many on the roads around Cambados or Tui.
 (A tour lasts about an hour.)